DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/scripts/printing_current_values.md

 Enclose the name of the variable in dollar signs: `"I have $appleCount$ apples for sale today!"`

-For text wrapping, it's recommended that these names be counted as taking up 5 characters.
-(Note: [MGS Natlang](../mgs/mgs_natlang) will wrap text automatically.)
+For text wrapping, it's recommended that these names be counted as taking up 5 characters. ([MGS Natlang](../mgs/mgs_natlang) will wrap text automatically.)

 ## Current Entity Name